-2. The provider must then sign and return only page 1 of the Statement of Deficiencies to the Department.
+2. The provider must then sign and return only page 1 of the Statement of Deficiencies to DQA.
 No additional information will be required.

 Facilities who receive e-SODs will submit their compliance completion date on an Attestation of Correction, F-02172 and not on the SOD.

-In lieu of submitting a traditional plan of correction, it is the Department's expectation that assisted living facilities will continue to evaluate systems to ensure continued compliance.
+In lieu of submitting a traditional plan of correction, it is the Department of Health Service's expectation that assisted living facilities will continue to evaluate systems to ensure continued compliance.

 Enforcement actions or penalties, sometimes also referred to as remedies, may be imposed on a provider depending on the seriousness of deficiencies issued and the length of time it takes the provider to correct deficiencies.
 The type of provider also determines what penalties can be enforced.

 DQA issues enforcement actions for providers that are state licensed.
 The federal Centers for Medicare and Medicaid Services (CMS) usually imposes final enforcement actions for providers that participate in the Medicare and/or Medicaid programs.
 Examples of remedies include placement of a state monitor, directed inservice training, denial of payment for new admissions or civil money penalties.
 Failure of a provider to correct deficiencies could lead to termination of the provider from the Medicare/Medicaid programs and/or closure.

 Enforcement documents will be displayed under the Enforcement column in the Survey History area for surveys resulting in penalties being imposed.

 Additional Survey Information